MickaelRigault/ztfimg/README.md

 ZTF Images tools | like a pure-python very simple version of ds9 for ZTF

 # Installation

+This package uses `sep` for source extraction, background estimation and aperture photometry. [sep](https://sep.readthedocs.io/en/v1.0.x/api/sep.extract.html) is a python version of sextractor.

 ## Getting the PS1Calibrator files

 Ask Mickael

 # ztfimg

+## Main Objects:
+- `ScienceImage`: to load ZTF's `sciimg.fits` together with it's `mskimg.fits`)
+- `ReferenceImage`: to load ZTF's `refimg.fits`

+`ScienceImage` and `ReferenceImage` have the same methods and almost the same attributes.

 ## usage